-Based on good consumption and utility, a 12.9-megawatt peak solar photovoltaic (PV) plant opened in November 2017 has allowed UNHCR to provide 11 hours of electricity to refugees' homes.
-This provision eased the living conditions of families in the Camp.
+- To align with the education learning program on TV for refugees in the Camp, UNHCR has increased the hours of electricity to 13 hours/day to refugees' homes to ensure that all children can have access to televised programs during the day and continue with their learning. - The electricity provided through Solar Power Plant has eased the living conditions of families in the Camp.
 It improved their safety and security while facilitating the storage of food and allowing children longer hours to do their homework.
-The plant helped UNHCR save an average of approximately USD 5 million per year in electricity bills, an amount that could be redirected to expand other vital services to Zaatari camp residents.
+The plant helped UNHCR save an average of approximately USD 5 million per year in electricity bills, an amount that could be redirected to expand other vital services to Zaatari Camp residents.
 It is foreseen that other facilities such as hospitals, community centers, and offices of humanitarian organizations working on site will also benefit from the electricity generated by the plant.
-All 2,300 sodium street lights in Zaatari camp are replaced with LED lowenergy consuming lights to save energy and going for more green.
-To improve power connection in shelters, a project for replacing consumer cables to upgrade the current status of the electrical network in Zaatari has commenced; the replacement of consumer cables has been extended for 13,000 shelters, and 10,052 shelters have been energized.
+All 2,300 sodium street lights in Zaatari Camp are replaced with LED low-energy consuming lights to save energy and going more green.
+To improve power connection in shelters, a project for replacing consumer cables to upgrade the current status of the electrical network in Zaatari has commenced; the replacement of consumer cables has been extended for 13,000 shelters, and 10,054 shelters have been energized.
 The project also includes the installation of an additional 520 suspension poles based on the needs at shelter.
 Residual current circuit breaker (RCBO) project has begun in January with a Smart Line contractor.
-12,687 RCBOs have been installed in shelters.

-- To ensure community participation and empowerment, JICA trained 144 refugee electricians at the National Electric Power Company training center (NEPCO-ETC).
-These electricians are responsible for connecting households to the distribution network, ensuring the connection is safe and reliable. - Earthing system upgrade, which is aimed to be completed by November 2020, has commenced in January with samples being approved by the Energy team. - Two teams from Zaatari entered the Jordan Energy Hackathon competition, and one team was placed in the top three.
-The competition was aimed to find innovative solutions for energy challenges in development and humanitarian context, with the support of the Norwegian embassy and the participation of refugees from the Camp and Mafraq governorate.
+13,100 RCBOs have been installed in shelters.
+The project is (90%) complete and will be finalized by the end of July. - JICA trained 144 refugee electricians at the National Electric Power Company training center (NEPCO-ETC).
+These electricians are responsible for connecting households to the distribution network. - One team from Zaatari won the Jordan Energy Hackathon competition.
+The competition was aimed to find innovative solutions for energy challenges in development and humanitarian context, with the support of the Norwegian embassy and the participation of refugees from the Camp and Mafrag governorate.